TarodBOFH/TarodBOFH/README.md

 # Hi there 👋

-I'm a senior software engineer, back-end techlead and lead architect in Madrid, working at lastminute.com.
+I've been a senior software engineer, back-end techlead and lead architect in Madrid.
+Now I'm Senior Engineering Manager working at Klarna.
 Loving gaming and motorbikes.
 Writing software since I was 9.
 Since 1987 ;-)

 ## backend \| architect \| coach
 ```